After selecting Configure Allocation Rules on the Delivery Manager Setup menu, go down to Add Scoring Rules(s).

 Scoring type.
 For any Weighting type rule, you need to specify how it is to be scored.
 The default Weighting is Exclude, which means that meeting the conditions of the rule will set the carrier service to -1 and thereby exclude the service.
 However, if the system property

-operation.mode.scoring.advancedis set, then the Advanced Scoring Modes are available, which then means that all the following Scoring types types are also available, which allow the score for a carrier service to be adjusted upwards or downwards from the default baseline of 1.0:
+truefor either the retailer or warehouse, then you can set scores that allow the score for a carrier service to be adjusted upwards or downwards from the default baseline of 1.0.

 Except for where a score is -1 (which immediately rules a service out of consideration, and no further processing takes place), scores are cumulative.
 This means that a delivery option receives an initial score, which can then be added to, subtracted, multiplied and divided, based on each subsequent rule.
 For example, if a carrier is discouraged from being allocated consignments of a certain weight, and, say, is given a score of 2.0, then the score can be adjusted downwards if the carrier is able to deliver within the next 48 hours (so, the score might come down to 1.1).